-Jesus was still teaching in the temple area.
-Jesus said, "Yes, you know me and you know where I am from.
-But I have not come by my own authority.
-I was sent by the One (God) who is true.
-You don't know him.
-But I know him and I am from him.
-He sent me."
+While Jesus was teaching in the Temple, he called out, "Yes, you know me, and you know where I come from.
+But I'm not here on my own.
+The one who sent me is true, and you don't know him.
+But I know him because I come from him, and he sent me to you."

 — John 7:28-29 NLT

 Jesus came on a mission.
 It wasn't a mission of his own initiative.
 He wasn't looking for honor for himself.
 He was sent to do the Father's work, to do the Father's mission, and to bring glory to the Father by completing his work.
-The cost was high: he gave his life to complete the Father's work.
-The mission was clear: to reveal the Father to us.
-The amazing thing about it, however, is that when Jesus leaves, he gives us a very similar mission.
-"Just as the Father sent me, I'm sending you!"
+The cost was high: He gave his life to complete the Father's work.
+The mission was clear: It was to reveal the Father to us.
+The amazing thing, however, is that when Jesus ascended, he gave us a very similar mission: "As the Father has sent me, so I am sending you!"
 (John 20:21).
-So let's live today following the example of our Savior, fully committed to represent the one who sent us and to reveal his glory and grace.
+So let's live each day following the example of our Savior, fully committed to represent the one who sent us and to reveal his glory and grace.